sreeluxmi/sreeluxmi/README.md

- 👋 hey yooo
+hey yooo

 I write code.
 Mostly Python/Django.
-I solve problems, and outside the screen I (rarely) read, sketch a little, enjoy good food, and just live, occasionally pretending to be an adult.
+I solve problems, and outside the screen I just live, occasionally pretending to be an adult.

 ## what you’ll find here
 - 🛠️ APIs and backend systems I’ve worked on.